abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/2-Algorithms.md

 - **scalable**

-  - **speed** --> CPU --> **Time complexity** --> **Big O**
+  - **speed** --> CPU --> **Time complexity**
-    - compare algorithms on which one is better in scale
+    - compare algorithms on which one is better in scale (how fast it is)
-  - **memory** --> **space complexity**:
+  - **memory** --> **space complexity**
     - heap --> store variable
       - most primitives(`booleans`, `numbers`, `undefined`, `null`) are constant space
         ![space-complexity](./img/space-complexity.png)
       - strings require `O(n)` space (`n` is the string length)
       - reference-types are generally `O(n)`, where `n` is the length(for arrays) or the number of keys(for objects)
         ![space-complexity](./img/space-complexity2.png)
-    - stack --> operations
+    - stack --> operations (function calls, etc.)
+      - **call stack** is where your code is read and executed
+      - **stack overflow** happens when the call stack is too large
+      - **tail call optimization** is when the last line of a function is a function call, and the result of that function call is returned directly to the caller of the current function -> [Tail recursion](#tail-recursion)

 ---

-### Average case vs Worst case

-- **Average-case analysis** usually requires that we calculate expected running times based on a given input distribution, which usually involves sophisticated probability theory.
-  - Therefore, we usually characterize running times in terms of the worst case, as a function of the input size, `n`, of the algorithm.
-- **Worst-case analysis** is much easier than average-case analysis, as it requires only the ability to identify the worst-case input, which is often simple.
-  - Also, this approach typically leads to better algorithms.
-Making the standard of success for an algorithm to perform well in the worst case necessarily requires that it will do well on every input.
-That is, designing for the worst case leads to stronger algorithmic “muscles,”.

-> get more info about **Big Omega & Big Theta**

----

 ### Asymptotic Analysis

 - In **algorithm analysis**, we focus on the **Growth Rate** of the running time as a function of the input size `n`, taking a “big-picture” approach.
 For example, it is often enough just to know that the running time of an algorithm grows proportionally to `n`.

-  - we characterize the running times of algorithms by using functions that map the size of the input (`n`), to values that correspond to the main factor that determines the growth rate in terms of `n`.
-  - This approach reflects that each basic step in a pseudo-code description or a high-level language implementation may correspond to a small number of primitive operations.
+  - We use functions to show how the time taken by an algorithm changes based on the input size.
+Basically, we're interested in understanding how the number of operations in an algorithm grows as the input gets larger.
+This helps us figure out how efficient an algorithm is.
   - Thus, we can perform an analysis of an algorithm by estimating the **number of primitive operations** executed up to a constant factor, rather than getting bogged down in language-specific or hardware-specific analysis of the exact number of operations that execute on the computer.

----

-#### Asymptotic notation

-It's a way to describe the behavior of a function as the input size `n` gets arbitrarily large.
-It's a way to describe the **rate of growth** of a function.

-- The running time of an algorithm depends on how long it takes a computer to run the lines of code of the algorithm—and that depends on the speed of the computer, the programming language, and the compiler that translates the program from the programming language into code that runs directly on the computer, among other factors.
+- The running time of an algorithm depends on how long it takes a computer to run the lines of code of the algorithm—and that depends on multiple factors like:
+  - the speed of the computer
+  - the programming language
+  - the compiler that translates the program from the programming language into code that runs directly on the computer
+  - among other factors.
 - To calculating the running time of an algorithm more carefully.
-We can use a combination of two ideas: **asymptotic analysis** and **asymptotic notation**.
+We can follow these steps:

   1. we think about the running time of the algorithm as a **function of the size of its input**.
   2. we think about how fast a function grows with the input size.
 We call this the **"rate of growth"** of the running time.